-Taking place from 16-17 October, the meeting gathered 50 participants from 20 countries to discuss ICC’s work in the area of trade facilitation.
+In the spirit of the strategic partnership between ICC and WCO, the meeting, taking place from 16-17 October, gathered 50 participants from 20 countries to discuss ICC’s work in the area of trade facilitation.
 Participants included large multinational companies such as Fedex, Diageo and Samsung, as well as chambers of commerce and business associations representing a large number of small- and medium-sized enterprises (SMEs).

 Opening the meeting, Norman Schenk, Vice-President of Global Customs Policy and Public Affairs at UPS and Chair of the ICC Commission on Customs and Trade Facilitation, emphasized the importance of Customs-Business partnerships.
 Illustrating the transparent and constructive continuous dialogue between ICC and the WCO, several representatives and experts of the WCO Secretariat, including WCO Deputy Director Compliance and Facilitation Heike Barczyk, participated in the commission’s deliberations on reducing barriers to cross-border trade.